EdgeFirstAI/documentation/docs/studio/user/organization.md

 1. A user belongs to one organization.
 2. A user cannot change organizations.
-3. An admin user can create accounts for other users in the organization.
+3. An admin user creates the accounts for other users in the organization.
 4. Any user cannot invite other users in different organizations.

 The user who signs up is the admin of the organization.
 However, this user can also set other users in the organization as admin or other roles.
 More information about the roles and permissions of users in the [section below](#roles).